bridgelancer/cryptle_fork/docs/guides.rst

 Exchange
 --------
 Exchanges are interfaces for placing orders to buy and sell assets.
-Some exchange interfaces includes account functionality.
-All supported exchanges at present use REST APIs, so no persistent connection is required.
-Nonetheless, the exchange creation function is named :meth:`~cryptle.exchange.connect`, in case for forward compatibility.
+Some exchange interfaces includes account functionality. , the exchange creation function is named :meth:`~cryptle.exchange.connect`, in case for forward compatibility.